-Transcendence and empowerment are about the idea that once we accomplish our goal, it ends.
-What's after?
+Transcendence and empowerment are about what comes next, after we've reached our goal.
 One way that the app can keep people engaged is to equip them with the tools they need to maintain the habit after they leave the app.
 Or it can continue fostering social relationships, satisfy their needs of feeling good, or empower them to move from being learners to mentors or contributors.

 Example: Clue Plus is a period-related app that allows you to continue contributing to science.

 “You subscription funds research the world desperately needs.
 Scientists don’t know much about the menstrual cycle, but Clue is trying to change that.
 We fund research and support studies to make menstrual health topics less taboo and more mainstream.
 We ensure that Clue data is anonymized in clinical trials and used exclusively by top menstrual health researchers around the world.
 With the money from Clue Plus subscriptions, we’ve been able to help researchers and scientists in the field make many discoveries that have been published in scientific journals.